 The parties agree during the course of discovery it may be necessary to disclose certain confidential information relating to the subject matter of this action.
-They agree certain information should be treated as confidential, protected from disclosure outside this litigation, and used only for purposes of prosecuting or defending this action and any appeals.
-The parties jointly request entry of a protective order to limit the disclosure, dissemination, and use of such confidential information.
+They agree certain categories of such information should be treated as confidential, protected from disclosure outside this litigation, and used only for purposes of prosecuting or defending this action and any appeals.
+The parties jointly request entry of a protective order to limit the disclosure, dissemination, and use of certain identified categories of confidential information.